From 'food for crustaceans' drifting in ocean currents, to Michelin-starred chefs' kitchens and haute cuisine.

 No longer only found in the ocean,Fitoplankton Marino S.Lis the Spanish producer that has managed to re-create the ideal conditions for cultivating microalgae within their aquaculture company located in Puerto de Santa Maria near the Spanish city of Cadiz.
-It is the first, and so far only, company growing and licenced to produce plankton for human consumption.
+It is the first, and so far only, company growing and licensed to produce plankton for human consumption.

 Why Should we Eat Plankton?

 Plankton is an entirely natural product rich in minerals like iron, calcium, phosphorus, iodine, magnesium, potassium, omega 3 and six fatty acids, and vitamins E and C, making it incredibly good for us.

 Eaten as a supplement, phytoplankton is also thought to be a mood lifter and is recommended as an addition to depression diet treatment plans.
 It is important to consider the risks to the environment as we eat further and further down the food chain, however, and most edible plankton is cultured in labs rather than being foraged or harvested in the wild.

 But how does it taste? ...
 Needless to say, salty like the sea.
 Bright green in colour, it will also ramp up the visual appeal of your dish a few notches.

 Michelin-starred chef Angel Leon reports in the Metro: "It’s velvety and dry before mixing with liquid.
 Silky once mixed, oily and elegant, pungent on the nose yet subtle and leaves a long finish in the mouth.
 Other ingredients that match it include sushi, aromatic white wines and late harvest wines."